-What is the predicted change in provision of biodiversity and habitat services in the Western Wales RBD?
+What is the predicted change in provision of habitat services in the Dee RBD?

-Key drivers of potential positive effects on the provision of habitat service in the RBD include:
+Key measures resulting in potential positive effects to the provision of habitat service in the RBD include:

 - Sustainable agricultural and forestry management practices, including creation of wetlands, land use changes and riparian planting will enhance habitats and the ability of the ecosystem to provide habitat across the RBD; - Removal of barriers to fish passage and naturalising of urbanised channels and coastlines would make new habitat available for fish and also increase the habitats on the riverbank for species such as otter and water vole.